mbhall88/pafpy/pdoc_md/pafpy/pafrecord.md

     `blast_identity(self) -> float`
     :   Calculates the [BLAST identity][blast] for the record.

-        BLAST identity is defined as the number of matching bases over the number of alignment columns.
+        BLAST identity is defined as the number of matching bases (`PafRecord.mlen`) over the number of alignment columns (`PafRecord.blen`).

+         > *Note: If your PAF file was generated from minimap2, it is strongly advised that you ensure either the `-c` or `--cs` options were used when generating the alignment, otherwise the BLAST identity will be very inaccurate.
+See the [minimap2 FAQ][faq] for more information.*

         ## Example
         ```py